papinnu/GeoNames_DBImporter/README.md

 # GeoNames Database Importer

 This tool parse the data provided by <a href="http://download.geonames.org/export/zip/" target="_blank">GeoNames</a>.
-As result an SQL file is produced to able to import it in different DB servers.
+As result a SQL file  is produced to able to import it in different DB servers.
 Supported databases are: MSSQL, MySQL, PostgreSQL and Oracle.

 The data format is tab-delimited text in utf8 encoding, with the following fields :